a review by Jeffrey Overstreet

 The film’s only misstep is its closing scene, which feels somewhat contrived.
 If it had ended just a few moments earlier, we would have been left with a tantalizing question mark, which is always more haunting than an exclamation point.

 I loved The Lives of Others.
-I hope you get to see it … before Sydney Pollack and Anthony Minghella deliver their completely unnecessary American remake, which I’d be willing to bet will appeal to our emotions more than this admirably restrained piece of work.
+I hope you get to see it … before Sydney Pollack and Anthony Minghella deliver their completely unnecessary American remake, which I suspect will appeal to our emotions more than this admirably restrained piece of work.

 As I watched Wiesler listen to his headphones, surrounded by the instruments of voyeurism, I thought of our own media-saturated culture, and how much of my own time I spend spying on “the lives of others” through film and television and news media.
 Am I attending as closely as Wiesler?
 If so, what am I looking for?
-Evidence by which I can condemn the subjects and make myself feel superior?
-Or am I witnessing them with compassion and humility, open to seeing the truth and being transformed?
+Am I merely entertained?
+Am I open to seeing the truth and being transformed?